drnsmith/drnsmith.github.io/content/projects/Project9/Project9.md

 By leveraging LSTM networks, we were able to uncover patterns and trends in air pollution data that traditional models missed.
 However, this approach comes with its own set of challenges, from computational demands to interpretability issues.
 Despite these hurdles, the insights gained from LSTM models have the potential to inform policies and actions aimed at improving air quality.

-# PART 6.
+# Part 6.
 Comparing Models and Real-World Implications
 AI and ML are not just tools for academic research—they hold transformative potential for real-world applications.
 In this final part, I focus on translating our findings into actionable insights:

  - *How can the models and predictions generated in this project help policymakers, urban planners, and individuals?*